Key and Message Semantic-Security over State-Dependent Channels: Main Result

-A confidential transmission of a SM requires channel resources for both reliability and security.
+\begin{remark}[Adaptation to the Rate-Equivocation] A confidential transmission of a SM requires channel resources for both reliability and security.
 The lesser of the two resources, therefore, limits the feasible transmission rates.
 The main focus of this paper is utilization of the residual secrecy resources that the SD-WTC offers.
 However, if secrecy is the lesser resource, the superior capability of the channel to support reliable communication may be utilized by considering a \emph{Rate-Equivocation} framework.

-Theorem \ref{TM:SDWTC_lower_bound} naturally extends to an inner bound on the \emph{rate-equivocation} region of the considered SD-WTC \cite{Csiszar_Korner_BCconfidential1978,Shamai_ITSecurity2009}.
 Equivocation represents the \emph{portion} of the message that can be secured from the eavesdropper.
-Intuitively, it answers the question of how much information does the eavesdropper lack for decoding the entire message.
-The rate-equivocation framework enables communicating at rates higher than the secrecy capacity, as long as full secrecy is forfeited.
-Since equivocation has added value over full secrecy only when the channel offers more resources for reliable communication than for security, for simplicity we assume $R_K=0$.
+(See~\cite{Csiszar_Korner_BCconfidential1978,Shamai_ITSecurity2009} for formal definitions.)
+The rate-equivocation framework enables communicating at rates higher than the SM capacity, as long as full secrecy is forfeited.